 NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

-Crohn’s disease causes inflammation in part of the gut, most commonly the lower part of the small bowel, called the ileum, but it can affect any part of the digestive tract from the mouth to the anus.
-The inflammation can cause pain and make the bowel empty frequently, resulting in diarrhoea.
+Crohn’s disease causes inflammation in part of the gut, most commonly the lower part of the small bowel, called the ileum, although it can affect any part of the digestive tract from the mouth to the anus.
+The inflammation can cause pain and make the bowel empty frequently, resulting in diarrhoea

 Printable Patient Information Leaflet

 What causes Crohn’s disease?

 The cause Crohn’s disease is unclear but the most popular theory is that the body’s immune system reacts to a virus or bacterium by causing ongoing inflammation of the bowel.

 The most common symptoms are abdominal pain, often in the lower right abdomen, and diarrhoea.
 Rectal bleeding, weight loss and fever may also occur.

 After listening to a history of your symptoms and doing a general examination, your consultant will usually examine the rectum (back passage) with a finger.
 Further investigations may include:

 An examination of the bowel with an endoscope (camera), (sigmoidoscopy or colonoscopy)

 A laboratory examination of your stool samples to see if there is infection or inflammation